adodonas/its/README.md

 * **RH:** Relative Humidity is the amount of moisture in the air compared to the maximum amount of moisture the air could hold at the same temperature.
 It's expressed as a percentage.
 High relative humidity can enhance the formation and persistence of certain air pollutants.

+* **Lockdown:** This is a binary feature representing whether a COVID-19 lockdown was in effect on a particular day.
+A value of 1 indicates that a lockdown was in effect, while a 0 indicates no lockdown.
+This feature is crucial in this analysis as it allows us to distinguish between periods of normal activity and those with reduced human activity due to lockdowns.
+It helps us understand the impact of lockdowns on the levels of air pollutants and overall air quality.

+* **Area:** This categorical feature represents the geographic region where the air quality measurements were taken.
+Different areas can have varying levels of pollutants due to factors such as population density, industrial activity, vehicular traffic, among others.

+* **Day of Week:** This is a categorical feature that indicates the day of the week when the measurements were taken.
+It is represented as an integer, where 0 stands for Monday and 6 stands for Sunday.
+Including this feature allows us to capture any weekly patterns in air quality.

 ## Explanatory

 Each of the features mentioned - **NO**, **NOX**, **NO2**, **SO2**, **WS**, **WD**, and **RH** - can provide valuable insights in the context of an air quality analysis.
 Here's why: